-Our next event The Three Wilde Cards will be held in March 2015.
+Our next event The Three Wilde Cards will be held on Friday, 13 March 2015.

 No casting opportunities

 at the moment

 island in Europe, and

 and is surrounded by hundreds of islands and islets.

 Heaney died in the Blackrock Clinic in Dublin on 30 August 2013, aged 74, following a short illness.
 After a fall outside a restaurant in Dublin, he entered hospital the night before his death for a medical procedure but died at 7:30 the following morning before it took place.
 His funeral was held in Donnybrook, Dublin, on the morning of 2 September 2013, and he was buried in the evening at his home village of Bellaghy, in the same graveyard as his parents, young brother, and other family members.
 His son Michael revealed at the funeral mass that his father's final words, "Noli timere", ("Do not be afraid”) were texted to his wife, Marie, minutes before he died.

 A much-quoted statement was when he objected to being included in The Penguin Book of Contemporary British Poetry (1982), despite being born in Northern Ireland.
 His response to being included in the British anthology was delivered in his poem, An Open Letter: "Don't be surprised if I demur, for, be advised